You really want to go for this trip, but you ditched because you’re pregnant?

 Research and ask people about pregnant policies for pregnant women on the airline that you want to use.

-This is to avoid missing your flight, being embarrassed or being unaware of benefits of pregnant women.
+This is to avoid missing your flight, being embarrassed, or being unaware of the policies for pregnant women.

 Let your doctor know that you are travelling.